 Similarly, who says that your bridesmaids have to carry flowers?
 Why not dispense with the floral tradition altogether and have them carry a personalized satin cosmetic bag, clutch purse – or even a funky water bottle?
 Unlike flowers, a bag or purse will last forever and they can keep it as a permanent reminder of their day.

 5. Create personalized photo frames for your bridesmaids.

-Your bridesmaids will inevitably look fantastic on your wedding day (without overshadowing the bride, of course), so why not treat them to a photo of them looking wonderful as a thank you gift…and commemorate your friendship at the same time?
+Your bridesmaids will inevitably look fantastic on your wedding day (without overshadowing the bride, of course), so why not treat them to a photo of them looking wonderful in a custom picture frame as a thank you gift…and commemorate your friendship at the same time?

 6. Ask your friend to officiate.

 Not having a religious ceremony?
 Ask a friend to officiate.
 (It’s free to get ordained online through the Universal Life Church.)
 Fun fact: If you live in Colorado or some parts of Pennsylvania, you can even marry yourselves!

 Throwing rice at weddings can be messy and you may end up with most of it caught in your hair!
 Instead, why not source some ribbon wands like the ones used in gymnastics competitions.
 An added bonus is that you can often match the color of the ribbons to your wedding color scheme.

 8. Swap your guest book for a photo mount.

 Instead of having guests write in a book that will end up being tucked away in a drawer, why not get them to write on a wedding signature frame, then insert a wedding photo after the event and frame the comments and photo together?
 You’ll then be able to read the comments and loving messages from friends and family every day.